GiovanniSalmeri/yellow-comment/README.md

 ## Installation

 1. Copy `content-blogpages.php` and `content-blog.php` into your `system/themes/snippets` directory.
-2. Copy `comments.php` into your `system/plugins` directory.
+2. Copy `comments.php` and language files into your `system/plugins` directory.
-3. Add the content of the language files to your language files in `system/config/language-XX.txt`.
-4. Make sure your `content` folder is writable.
+3. Make sure your `content` folder is writable.
 (It probably already is.)
-5. Setup `commentsEmail` in the settings.
+4. Setup `commentsEmail` in the settings.
-6. Check and tweak the settings until everything is as you need.  :)
+5. Check and tweak the settings until everything is as you need.  :)

 ## Configuration/Settings